mrfdev/CMI/Resources/Alternatives/CMI-permissions-clean.md

-cmi.keepexp - Allows to keep exp after death cmi.informDurability - Player will be informed when durability reaches threshold cmi.egginteract.[entitytype] - Allows to change spawner by interacting with egg cmi.placespawner - Allows to place spawner and keep its type cmi.placespawner.[entitytype] - Allows to place spawner by particular type and keep its type cmi.teleport.bypassblacklist - Allows to bypass protection from teleporting with blacklisted items
+cmi.keepexp - Allows to keep exp after death cmi.informDurability - Player will be informed when durability reaches threshold cmi.egginteract.[entitytype] - Allows to change spawner by interacting with egg cmi.trialegginteract.[entitytype] - Allows to change trial spawner by interacting with egg cmi.placespawner - Allows to place spawner and keep its type cmi.placespawner.[entitytype] - Allows to place spawner by particular type and keep its type cmi.teleport.bypassblacklist - Allows to bypass protection from teleporting with blacklisted items